yongchao98/CodeSteer-v1.0/README.md

 ## Feedback

 We welcome all sorts of feedback!
-Please just raise an issue, no matter if it's any bugs you find or specific questions / suggestions regarding the project, so our team members won't be answering similar problems multiple times and thus would lead to more productive and efficient community building.
-Cheers!
+Please just raise an issue, no matter if it's any bugs you find or specific questions / suggestions regarding the project.

 ## Assistance

 Contacting [Yongchao Chen](https://yongchao98.github.io/YongchaoChen/) and [Chuchu Fan](https://chuchu.mit.edu) for any questions and discussion.

-## Acknowledgements
-We thank [DeepSeek](https://github.com/deepseek-ai/DeepSeek-R1) for providing the DeepSeek-R1 model and ideas.
-We thank the [veRL](https://github.com/volcengine/verl) team for their infrastructure.
-We thank the [TinyZero](https://github.com/Jiayi-Pan/TinyZero) team for their discoveries that inspired our early exploration.
-We thank Yiping Lu, Runxin Xu, Kyunghyun Cho for insightful discussions with them.

 ## Citation
 ```md